Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 Method 2: Manual Registration

-You could require subclasses to manually call a registration method:
+You could require subclasses to manually call a verification method:

 class BaseModel